rbadillap/kotal-documentation/docs/ethereum/examples/ibft2.md

 :::

-:::note **pre-funded accounts are important in ibft2 networks** Block validators are not rewarded by eth in ibft2 networks, so the only source of eth in a private ibft2 network is prefunded accounts.
+:::note **pre-funded accounts are important in ibft2 networks** Block validators are not rewarded by eth in ibft2 networks, so the only source of eth in a private ibft2 network is genesis block funded accounts.
 :::

 Note that we've left most of the genesis block config parameters like `coinbase`, `nonce`, `difficulty` ... etc.

-Kotal will default all these missing fields like setting coinbase to `0x00...00`, nonce to `0x0` and difficulty to `0x0` ... etc. So you can set only parameters that are specific to your network like `chainId` and prefunded `accounts` in the example above.
-For more information on defaulting, check the [Defaulting](../defaulting) guide.
+Kotal will default all these missing fields like setting coinbase to `0x00...00`, nonce to `0x0` and difficulty to `0x0` ... etc. So you can set only parameters that are specific to your network like `chainId` and funded `accounts` in the example above.

-Deploy this network mainfest and this 5 nodes ibft2 network will be deployed.
+Deploy this network manifest and this 5 nodes ibft2 network will be deployed.

 ```bash
 $ kubectl apply -f ibft2.yaml